120 London Road, Temple Ewell

 thrilled with the event's success.

-Photo above and below by Paul Skelton 10 November 2007
+Photo above and below left by Paul Skelton 10 November 2007

 Built at the time of the laying of the railway track through River